STEP INTO THE HOGWARTS GROUNDS IN SCOTLAND!

 And from the café where Rowling started the books we walk to the 5-star hotel where she finished the saga: the Balmoral Hotel in Princes St.

 Built in 1902, Balmoral is the most prestigious hotel in the city, it is no coincidence that its name means “majestic dwelling” in Gaelic.
 People like Elizabeth Taylor or The Queen Mother stayed in its luxury rooms but the 552 suite will forever (and officially) be the J.K Rowling suite after she wrote here the last worlds of Harry Potter on 11th Jan 2007.
-Click on the ‘Accommodation’ button and spend the night like a successful writer in Edinburgh!
+Click here to spend the night like a successful writer in Edinburgh!

 When you make your way back to the city centre from Balmoral Hotel, walk along High St to find J.K Rowling’s handprints on the floor in front of the Edinburgh City Chambers!